sardion/skripsi_2602214545/README.md

 This repository may be set to private to protect academic integrity.
 Examiners can request access by contacting:
 Email: sardion.maranatha@binus.ac.id / sardion.maranatha@gmail.com

+## Experiment Results
+all experiment results are stored in exp_* folder to see the figures, accuracy metrics and efficiency results